 Can I add a Medicare supplement to Original Medicare if I’m on Medicare under 65?

 Some states allow Medicare beneficiaries enrolled in Medicare Under 65 to purchase a Medicare Supplement plan.
 The prices may be significantly higher for the monthly premium.

 Getting Additional Coverage For Medicare Before 65

-If you have a qualifying ailment, getting Medicare before 65 can be a life-saver.
+Getting Medicare before 65 can be a lifesaver if you have a qualifying ailment.
 Unfortunately, Medicare alone won’t cover everything 100%.
-That’s why getting a Medicare Supplemental plan can be a smart move to get the most comprehensive coverage you can afford.
+That’s why getting a Medicare Supplemental plan can be smart to get the most comprehensive coverage you can afford.

 Our licensed insurance agents are standing by to share their wealth of knowledge about Medicare and all the Medigap plans available to you.
 Their time is of no charge to you, so any questions you have will receive answers.

-So when you’re ready to talk to our agents, give us a call.
+So when you’re ready to talk to our agents, call us.
 Or complete our online rate form to be connected with the best rates in your area.